Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Extracting de-Sitter vacua

 Therefore, the effective potential for radion in Equ.(\ref{radpoten}) now reads:

+The neutrino contribution to the Casimir energy depends on the masses only through the dimensionless combinations $m_i R$.
+For $m_i R \ll 1$ the neutrino Casimir term approaches the massless-fermion limit, while for $m_i R \gg 1$ it becomes exponentially suppressed.
+As a result, varying the neutrino splittings (including taking $m_1>0$ so that all three neutrinos are massive) does not change the qualitative structure of the effective potential; it shifts the position and depth of the extremum smoothly.
+In particular, a dS minimum persists as long as at least one neutrino satisfies

+near the stabilized radius $R_\star$, so that the positive massive-fermion Casimir contribution is not exponentially suppressed.
+If instead all three neutrinos satisfy $m_i R_\star \gg 1$, their contribution is negligible and the dS minimum may disappear.

-Fig.(\ref{potential-fig}) shows the R dependence of $V(R)$ in the cases of three different $\Lambda_5$ value, where we've fixed $r^2=107 eV^{-2}$ and take three neutrino masses in normal hierarchy with $m_1=0$.
+Fig.(\ref{potential-fig}) shows the $R$ dependence of $V(R)$ in the cases of three different $\Lambda_5$ value, where we've fixed $r^2=107 eV^{-2}$ and take three neutrino masses in normal hierarchy with $m_1=0$.
 At $R=R_{c}= 16.8 eV^{-1}\approx 3.3146 \mu m$ with $\Lambda_5 =3\times 10^{-12}eV$, we can reproduce a de-Sitter vacua with the correct 4D cosmological constant $\Lambda_4=V(R_c)\approx 3.3 \times 10^{-11} eV^4$.
-The contribution from different fields goes like follows: At small R, neutrino Casimir enerngy ($\sim |\rho (m,R)|/R$) takes dominant contribution on V(R).
-As R gets larger, potential starts to be dragged down by negative contribution from radion Casimir energy ($\sim-1/R^6$).
-Immediately following, potential is pulled back by positive contribution from 5d cosmological constant ($\sim 1/R$) and it keeps the dominant contribution at large R. We show the contribution of each terms in Fig.\ref{potential-fig3}.
+The contribution from different fields goes like follows: At small $R$, neutrino Casimir energy ($\sim |\rho (m,R)|/R$) takes dominant contribution on $V(R)$.
+As $R$ gets larger, potential starts to be dragged down by negative contribution from radion Casimir energy ($\sim-1/R^6$).
+Immediately following, potential is pulled back by positive contribution from $5d$ cosmological constant ($\sim 1/R$) and it keeps the dominant contribution at large $R$.
+We show the contribution of each terms in Fig.\ref{potential-fig3}.